HL7/ebm/input/intro-notes/StructureDefinition-study-eligibility-criteria-intro.md

 * Inability or unwillingness to provide written informed consent.
 * Unable to complete study procedures.

-We will start by creating a FHIR Group Resource with a StudyEligibilityCriteria Profile.
-This instance of Group Resource is being used to define the criteria for group membership, therefore the membership element has a value of “definitional”.
-For a definitional Group, a type element is required, and the type element has a value of “person”.
+We start by creating a FHIR Group Resource with a StudyEligibilityCriteria Profile.
+This instance of Group Resource is being used to define the criteria for group membership, therefore the Group.membership element has a value of “definitional”.
+For a definitional Group, a Group.type element is required, and the Group.type element has a value of “person”.

 There are 6 inclusion criteria and 10 exclusion criteria in this study.

 The individual must meet all of these 16 criteria in order to be included in the study.
-Therefore the combinationMethod element will have a value of “all-of”.
+Therefore the Group.combinationMethod element will have a value of “all-of”.

 The first criterion, Adults (≥18 years), can be fully represented as structured data and shows how a Group.characteristic element is used.
-The Group.characteristic element has 3 required elements: code, value[x], and exclude.
+The Group.characteristic element has 3 required elements: .code, .value[x], and .exclude.

-The code element uses a CodeableConcept datatype and represents the type of characteristic.
+The .code element uses a CodeableConcept datatype and represents the type of characteristic.
 In this first criterion, the type of characteristic is “Age” and a SNOMED-CT term is expressed as:

 “code”: {
         "coding" : [